elastic/integrations/packages/windows_etw/docs/README.md

 Regarding the specification of the trace level, permissible selections include `critical`, `error`, `warning`, `information`, and `verbose`.
 The system will ingest events that correspond to the specified trace level or exceed it in terms of severity.

 There are two native filters at the moment when configuring this integration.
 The `Match Any Keyword` parameter specifies a 64-bit bitmask where an event is ingested if any of the bits set in this bitmask match any of the keyword bits set in the event's properties, allowing for a broad selection of events based on multiple criteria.
-Conversely, the `Math All Keyword` parameter requires that all bits set in its 64-bit bitmask match the event's keyword bits for the event to be ingested.The correct format for both fields is `0x` followed by a 16-character hexadecimal number.
+Conversely, the `Match All Keyword` parameter requires that all bits set in its 64-bit bitmask match the event's keyword bits for the event to be ingested.The correct format for both fields is `0x` followed by a 16-character hexadecimal number.

 [Here](https://learn.microsoft.com/en-us/windows/win32/api/evntrace/nf-evntrace-enabletraceex2) you can read more information about these parameters.